braskie/caring-chili-2f08b/content/pricing.md

           in order to provide the necessary support that each client needs, it then becomes more spread out once you have learned how to observe and chart successfully.
-      - title: Is it easy to learn the Creighton Model System?
-        content: "It is relatively easy.
-Learning \_the Creighton Model System is a skill, like any skill after a bit of practice, it does become easy!\_The follow-ups with a trained FertilityCare Practitioner provide the couple with the confidence needed to quickly learn the System.
-The Creighton Model is not designed to be learned from a relative, friend, book or the information from this website.\_\n"
       - title: >-
           How is the Creighton model different from other methods of natural family planning?